tidytranscriptomics-workshops/iscb2022_tidytranscriptomics/README.md

 * To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidyseurat, tidySingleCellExperiment and tidyHeatmap.

-#### Learning objectives
+### What you will learn

+* Basic tidy operations possible with tidyseurat and tidySingleCellExperiment
+* The differences between Seurat and SingleCellExperiment representation, and tidy representation
+* How to interface Seurat and SingleCellExperiment with tidy manipulation and visualisation
+* A real-world case study that will showcase the power of tidy single-cell methods compared with base/ad-hoc methods

+### What you will not learn

+* The molecular technology of single-cell sequencing
-* Recall the key concepts of RNA sequencing data analysis
+* The fundamentals of single-cell data analysis
-* Apply the concepts to publicly available data
-* Create plots that summarise the information content of the data and analysis results
+* The fundamentals of tidy data analysis